mrkjhsn/South-Bend-Police-Department-Recruitment/ANALYSIS_RESULTS.md

 <br/>
 <br/>
 <br/>
 Within the top six methods of advertisement, how has the count of applicants from each method changed over time?
-It seems the department is making heavy use of targeted advertisement through online forums, chanels that can easily focus on specific minorities.
+It seems the department is making heavy use of targeted advertisement through online forums, channels that can easily focus on specific minorities.
 #
 ![](https://github.com/mrkjhsn/South-Bend-Police-Department-Recruitment/blob/master/visualizations/add_method_over_time.png)
 <br/>